 Daily Wage Worker Platform provides information about 200+ initiatives across India to support 450 million migrants and daily wage workers during the pandemic.

 We partner with NGOs, Governments, Corporates and Donors to provide food security, healthcare and livelihoods to tackle the COVID-19 crisis.

-We are working with these partners to develop and support innovative pilot projects including the Dharavi ration kit, Swaasthya emergency health package, Rozgaar socio-economic survey, Vaccine hesitancy and project Adhikar to provide access to government schemes, jobs, skills and legal aid.
+We are working with these partners to develop and support innovative pilot projects including the Dharavi ration kit, Swaasthya emergency health package, Rozgaar socio-economic survey, Vaccine hesitancy and project Adhikar to provide documentation, access to government schemes, jobs, skills and legal aid.